ggonnella/fastsubtrees/docs/paper.md

 This allows for instance to identify uncommon values in some members of a taxon, which in turn can be used in a primer for new biological hypotheses.

-While software exists for visualizing data associated with phylogenetic or taxonomic trees (EXAMPLES), no Python package currently allows for a simple and efficient extraction of a subtree, including data associated with the subtree nodes.
+No Python package currently allows for a simple and efficient extraction of a subtree, including data associated with the subtree nodes.
+While software exists for visualizing data associated with phylogenetic or taxonomic trees (e.g. AnnoTree, Mendler et al, 2019), these are not simple to integrate in other applications.

 # The fastsubtrees Python package